Sato-Isolated/League-Discord-Bot/README.md

 The code is done a bit on the fly if you want to improve it or add functions you can make a PR

-if you have an idea for an order make an issue and I will see what I can do
+if you have an idea for a function make an issue and I will see what I can do

 When you do a long function like "/checkmmr name mode" it will tell you that the application is not responding on discord but it will send the command a few seconds later